 Friday, March 16, 2012

 CBD Demolitions, Alice in Videoland reopening focus.
-Sat 17.03.12.
-CERA's Earthquake Recovery Update, Issue 7, Feb 2012, CERA boasted about reopening CBD, red zone, Alice in Videoland in the old Post Office, Tuam St / High St. Bouquet for Alice in Videoland owners for opening the video shop in the devastated red zone.
+Saturday 17.03.12.
+CERA's Earthquake Recovery Update, Issue 7, February 2012: CERA boasted about reopening the CBD's red-zone Alice in Videoland in the old Post Office, Tuam St / High St. A bouquet for Alice in Videoland owners for opening the video shop in the ruined red-zone.

-Paradox: CERA used taxpayers' money to demolish red zone bldgs, while Alice in Videoland made money from taxpayers & paid taxes for CERA to continue demolitions.
+Paradox: CERA used taxpayers' money to demolish red-zone buildings, while Alice in Videoland made money from taxpayers & paid taxes for CERA to continue demolitions.

-Post 1931 Napier quake, PO architect, John Thomas Mair, built the concrete PO in 1932, so JT knew about strong foundations & concrete reinforcement in a quake zone.
-Pity bldgs around the old PO were so weak, as Alice in Videoland was surrounded by demolition sites.
+Post 1931 Napier quake, Christ Church's post office architect John Thomas Mair built the concrete post office in 1932, so JT knew about strong foundations & concrete-reinforcement in a quake-zone.
+Pity buildings around the old post office were so weak, as Alice in Videoland was surrounded by demolition-sites.

 17.03.12.
 DANGER KEEP OUT.
 St Asaph St view: McKenzie Willis demolition site view to Tuam St & red zone CBD.
 2019.
 The area would be Salt District rebuilds